arunabaijal/humanDetectionModule/readme.md

 - cmake
 - googletest

+We are designing a new human detection module by incorporating high-quality software engineering practices for Acme Robotics to take our deliverable, finish development, and integrate it into their product.

+Detection and avoidance of human obstacles play a crucial role in any self-driving system.
+The design and development of real-time obstacle detection systems are currently one of the most demanding components in the autonomous industry.
+To address real-life problems involved in obstacle detection, a plethora of sensors such as LIDARs, Radars, and cameras, are being used in the industry.
+We are making use of the most readily available resource, images, to identify human obstacles.

+Our module will be able to identify multiple humans in an image.
+The final deliverable of our module will be a set of images with location information of the detected humans.
+The robot's system will be able to use this location information.
+We are assuming the input and output of our module to be a set of static images.

 The module is still under development.
 After the final stage of development, the module will be capable of detecting multiple humans within a frame.

 ## Team Members